 - Your GP prescribes you new medication without assessing if this will interfere or react with the medication you are currently taking, causing you to become sick.

-If you have been harmed by a medication error you could be eligible to claim compensation.
+If harm has been caused by a medication error you could be eligible to claim compensation.
 Please get in touch with our team for further information.

 What Evidence Could Help Me Claim For Prescription Errors?